 - Legacy software management & Project transfer: we take on projects that other teams have worked on but failed to deliver desirable results.

-Inside the document, we do our best to answer all possible questions and transparently show the pricing breakdown.
+We do our best to answer all possible questions and transparently show the pricing breakdown inside the document.

 Our proposal includes the following sections: